1. Weird 'connection reset' Problems with Google Sites

-I recently bought a new Windows laptop for my Mum, and she immediately complained about not being able to reach neither Google nor GMail with any browser.
+I recently bought a new Windows laptop for my Mum, and she immediately complained about not being able to reach either Google or GMail with any browser.
 Interestingly, all other sites (including competing search engines) were working fine and I could ping both

 gmail.com.
-However, trying to open them or any other Google-related site in either FF, Opera, Chrome or IE resulted in 'connection reset' errors - and deleting cookies did not help.
+However, trying to open them or any other Google-related site in either FF, Opera, Chrome or Internet Explorer resulted in 'connection reset' errors - and deleting cookies did not help.

 I tested her laptop for malware and reset Windows sockets and IP registry settings (